 Renal cell carcinoma arises from the proximal renal tubular epithelium.
 Histologically, renal cell carcinoma can be of various cellular types: clear cell (70% to 80%), papillary (10% to 15%), and chromophobe (5%).
 Oncocytoma is a benign renal tumor.
 Approximately 10% to 20% of renal cell carcinomas have sarcomatoid features (spindled cells that can occur in any subtype), which is a more aggressive malignancy with a worse prognosis.

-Staging system The preferred staging system for renal cell carcinoma is the TNM classification (Table 3).
+The preferred staging system for renal cell carcinoma is the TNM classification (Table 3).

 The natural history of renal cell carcinoma is highly variable.
 However, approximately 30% of patients present with metastatic disease at diagnosis, and one-third of the remainder will develop metastasis during follow-up.

-Postoperative radiation therapy has not been shown to prevent recurrence.
+This modality has not been shown to prevent recurrence.

 Metastatic renal cell carcinoma is resistant to chemotherapeutic agents.
 An extensive review of currently available agents concluded that the overall response rate to chemotherapy is 6%.

-High-dose regimen High-dose IL-2 (720,000 IU/kg IV piggy back every 8 hours for 14 doses, repeated once after a 9-day rest) results in a 15% remission rate (7% complete responses, 8% partial responses).
+• High-dose regimen-High-dose IL-2 (720,000 IU/kg IV piggyback every 8 hours for 14 doses, repeated once after a 9-day rest) results in a 15% remission rate (7% complete responses, 8% partial responses).
 The majority of responses to IL-2 are durable, with a median response duration of 54 months.